saltant-org/saltant/docs/source/using/celery-workers.rst

 #.
 If you're on Ubuntu >= 18.04, you can get away with ::

     $ sudo apt install singularity-container

+   although note that the NeuroDebian package will likely provide a later version (usually the latest version).

 To install Docker, see `Docker's installation instructions`_.